fluxninja/aperture/playground/README.md

 ## Tilt based deployment

-In case of local deployments and development work, it's nice to be able to automatically rebuild images and services, expose common ports as well as automatically cleanup the DB on teardown.
+In case of local deployments and development work, it's nice to be able to automatically rebuild images and services.

 This can be achieved by using `tilt`.